CasimirKaPazi/balhukbar/Phonology.md

 Vː	     | hyy
 VV	     | hai
 CVː	     | kaa
-CVV	     | p̈ye
+CVV	     | p̈ie
 CVR	     | sen
-CNV	     | řa
+CNV	     | r̈a

 Syllables with one mora are written with two letters.
 Those with two mora are written with three letters.
-h is used to fill the gaps.
+h is used to fill the onset.
 CN syllables mostly appear as monosyllabic words (mostly interrogations) or word final.
 The cluster is voiced.

 R = n q j r l